stevegeorge2002/stevegeorge2002/README.md

 ## How to Use

-To use Cloud Music Player, simply visit [the website](https://stevegeorge2002.github.io/stevegeorge2002/) and sign up or log in using your preferred authentication method.
+To use Cloud Music Player, simply visit [Cloud Music Player](https://stevegeorge2002.github.io/stevegeorge2002/) and sign up or log in using your preferred authentication method.

 ## Installation

 To run Cloud Music Player locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your_username/cloud-music-player.git`
+1. Clone the repository: `git clone https://github.com/stevegeorge2002/stevegeorge2002.git`
 2. Install dependencies: `npm install`
 3. Set up environment variables (e.g., API keys, database connection strings)
 4. Start the server: `npm start`